Frequently Asked Questions

 Rhode Island College houses up to 1,198 students.

-First year students can be assigned to Browne Hall (All Female), Sweet Hall, Thorp Hall, & Willard Hall.
-Sweet and Thorp Hall are all first year buildings, while half of Browne and Willard are reserved for upperclassmen.
+First year students can be assigned to Penfield Hall Double rooms, Sweet Hall and Willard Hall.
+Sweet and Willard Hall are all first year buildings, while half of Penfield Hall are reserved for upperclassmen.

 For first year students, rooms are assigned based on the criteria received through the survey students fill out over the summer prior to their first semester on-campus.
-First year students are able to fill out their survey from June until Mid-July.
+First year students are able to fill out their survey from May 1st until July 1st.

 First year students will receive their room assignment in mid-July.

-Incoming first year students can move onto campus on Saturday, August 31, 2013.
+Incoming first year residents can move onto campus on Saturday, August 29, 2015.

 Incoming first year students move-in based on their LAST Name

-Returning and upper-class student move-in is on Sunday, September 1, 2013.
+Returning and upperclassmen residents move-in is on Sunday, August 30, 2015.

 The size of each residence hall room can be found here by selecting the hall you are referring to here.